RustyLegacy01/RustyLegacy01/README.md

 ## Me.
-From the UK, living in the Netherlands for school.\n Very early foundation in programming concepts and computational thinking.
+- From the UK, living in the Netherlands for school.
+- Very early foundation in programming concepts and computational thinking.
-Desiring to provide answers to any question thrown at me.
+- Desiring to provide answers to any question thrown at me.

 ### 💻 Tech Stack
 - **Languages:** Python, JavaScript, Java, C, C#, can and will adapt to any lang